SylviaOne/Repo-hub/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## I used to be a banker, but I lost interest.